maahi271005/Smart-Code-Autocomplete-Engine-DSA-Project/README.md

 - Autocomplete suggestions based on prefix
 - Suggestions ranked by frequency
 - Snippet support (e.g., `fori` → `for (int i = 0; i < n; i++)`)
+ - Combined suggestion pipeline (phrases, prefix, and substring matches) — returns up to 10 suggestions.
+ - Top-K ranking uses a MinHeap and frequency/co-occurrence signals; recent results are cached in an LRU for responsiveness.
+ - Editor behavior: files saved to `scratch/` by default (created automatically) and Undo/Redo is supported (Ctrl+Z / Ctrl+Y).
 - Practical demonstration of Trie + Hash Map + Heap working together

 ## Tech Stack Used